Image from Natural Resources Canada

 With a Greenhouse:

 Greenhouse gardeners can expect to extend their growing season to 3-7 months or even year-round in warmer parts of the province.
 Gardeners in this area will also be able to grow more long-season and heat-loving crops without worrying about the threat of late frosts or unpredictable weather.
+So if you're searching for a reliable greenhouse kit in Newfoundland & Landrador, then don't hesitate to get in touch with the experts at Planta Greenhouses.

 Learn more about specific growing dates for your area and the best vegetables to plant in each part of Newfoundland and Labrador.